QUOTES-World reaction to deadly shooting at Moscow concert hall | Politics

 "We strongly condemn this nefarious terror attack that targeted innocent civilians.
 No matter who the source is, terrorism is unacceptable.
 As a country who well knows the bloody and treacherous face of terrorism, we share the pain of the Russian people as a nation and as a state.
 We will continue our fight against terrorism."
 INDIAN PRIME MINISTER NARENDRA MODI

 "We strongly condemn the heinous terrorist attack in Moscow.
 Our thoughts and prayers are with the families of the victims.
 India stands in solidarity with the government and the people of the Russian Federation in this hour of grief."
-SYRIA FOREIGN MINISTRY
+OFFICE OF SYRIAN PRESIDENT BASHAR AL-ASSAD

+The Syrian presidency said in a statement that Assad phoned Russian President Vladimir Putin and told him that "ISIS and Nazism are twins, their spiritual father is one, and Russia will emerge victorious".
+SYRIAN FOREIGN MINISTRY

 "The Syrian Arab Republic condemns, in the strongest terms, the cowardly terrorist attack ... which comes after the great achievements gained by the friendly Russian people, particularly the special operation in Donbas, and after the elections that took place many days ago.
 Syria stresses the need for intensifying global efforts in facing such massacres and bring their perpetrators to justice."
 SAUDI ARABIA FOREIGN MINISTRY